Master of Science in Global Health

 News and Events

-Applications are still being accepted for the Master of Science in Global Health Class of 2015.
+Applications for the Master of Science in Global Health Class of 2015 are due June 1, 2014.
 Apply here!

 While going mobile is a trend we are all following, the University of Notre Dame’s Master of Science in Global Health curriculum includes a new class on mobile health.
 Facilitated by Nick Martin of TechChange: The Institute for Technology and Social Change, seven students have enrolled in the virtual class for the Spring 2014 semester.